Oleogel: Revolutionize Your Oil Painting with Our Solvent-Free Painting Medium

 Solvent Free, Sustainable Oil Painting Medium

-Oleogel oil painting medium does not contain any solvents or harmful substances, so it does not present a health hazard.
+Oleogel oil painting medium does not contain solvents or harmful substances, so it is not a health hazard.
 Since it consists almost entirely of linseed oil, it is also a sustainable and eco-friendly oil painting medium.

 No acute or known chronic health hazards are associated with this product's anticipated use (most chemicals are not thoroughly tested for chronic toxicity).
 Protect yourself against potentially unknown chronic hazards of this and other chemical products by keeping them out of your body.
 Do this by avoiding ingestion, excessive skin contact, and inhaling spraying mists, sanding dust, and vapors from heating.
 Conforms to ASTM D-4236.